-Joel Haims, co–chair of the firm’s global Securities Litigation, Enforcement, and White–Collar Defense Group, focuses his practice on securities litigation, including class actions, shareholder derivative cases and corporate control litigation, as well as SEC enforcement proceedings and corporate internal investigations.
-He also has substantial experience litigating complex commercial cases, including real estate disputes and contested bankruptcy proceedings.
+Joel C. Haims, co–chair of Morrison & Foerster’s global Securities Litigation, Enforcement, and White–Collar Defense Group, focuses his practice on securities litigation, including class actions, shareholder derivative cases, and corporate control litigation, as well as U.S. SEC enforcement proceedings and corporate internal investigations.
+He also has substantial experience litigating complex commercial cases.

-Mr. Haims regularly represents public companies, their officers, directors and board committees in cases before trial and appellate courts throughout the country, and in mediation to facilitate settlement.
-He defends clients across a diverse range of industries, including financial services, real estate, life sciences, technology and consumer products, and has extensive experience advising foreign-based companies, particularly in China, Japan, Israel, Canada, and Bermuda, in connection with securities and compliance issues related to their cross–border and U.S. operations.
+Joel regularly represents public companies and their officers, directors, and board committees in cases before trial and appellate courts throughout the United States, and in mediation to facilitate settlement.
+He defends clients across a diverse range of industries, and has extensive experience advising non–U.S. companies in connection with securities and compliance issues related to their cross–border and U.S. operations.
 He also is frequently called upon by boards and senior executives to advise on directors’ and officers’ (D&O) insurance issues.

 Securities Class Actions/Individual Cases